YU000jp/Logseq-column-Layout/README.md

 #### View completed tasks ✅

+- The date contained in the completed property acts as a link.

+#### DONE dialog for add a completed property

 - After DONE a task, a dialog will appear asking if you want to add a completed property.
 (Credit [logseq task completion tracker plugin](https://github.com/DimitryDushkin/logseq-plugin-task-check-date))

 ### Journal queries